InspiryThemes/realhomes-docs/docs/wpml-translate-property.md

 5. In agent field you need to choose the translated agent ( You will not have any in start, But you can translate one easily using below given instructions )

+!!! note
-**Note:** Update the property that is currently being editing before moving ahead with agent's translation.
+    Update the property that is currently being editing before moving ahead with agent's translation.

 **To Translate an Agent:** Simply open an agent for editing and duplicate it into other language.
 Open the duplicated agent for editing and update the english information into translated information then update the agent.